kikuchiyo/device_connection_en/gettingstarted_device_connection.md

 # Getting Started With Direct Device Connection

-This article helps you quickly learn how to provision direct-connecting devices to the EnOS Cloud, how to send device telemetry, and how to check device communication state from the EnOS Console.
+This article helps you quickly learn how to provision a direct-connecting device to the EnOS Cloud, how to send device telemetry, and how to check device communication state from the EnOS Console.

 ## About the Scenario